 Appointments are still going ahead with strict measures in place, and owners will be required to compete a risk assessment checklist prior to confirmation of appointments.
 We are currently paperless to reduce risk, so owner consent is implied when you book your appointment.
 All pre-treatment information is currently being taken over the phone prior to the first session.

 Prior to your appointment we will require a completed consent form from your vet.
 The form can be downloaded below, or you can contact us via phone or email and we can send one directly to your vet on your behalf.
-You will be asked to sign the owner consent section of the vet consent form at your first appointment. treatment.
+You will be asked to sign the owner consent section of the vet consent form at your first appointment / treatment.